 When sensation comes to say – it should river the rhythm into its way of speaking.
 This often happens subconsciously.
-If language should be all one colour, however seductive, it would only be able to tell the one thing.
+If language were all the same colour, however seductive, it would only be able to tell one story.

-Polyphonic language – carrying many thematic levels – is not therefore a matter of words, but of letting the rhythm break up into its various encounters and surprises of itself.
-Else we get bored with the same tune.
-We get bored with the same palette.
+Polyphonic language – carrying many thematic levels – is not a matter of words, but of letting the rhythm break up into its various encounters and surprises of itself.
+Else I get bored with the same tune.
+I get bored with the same palette.

 I like scientific language, which uses tools.
 And I like Koestler, who writes very well indeed.
 His phrasing falls into the mode of the imagery which comes up into it – sometimes staccato and rich like a jester.
-Then long and rich phrases, for some mythology. … …
+Then long, rich phrases, for mythology. … …

 Now, a metre can become so sugar sweet that it is a defense against the diversity of the orchestra.
 It becomes encysted.
 When my mind can prattle so easily and make all kinds of puns from my map, beware.
 Because that leads to self pity – a drone which the truth cannot get through.